Capital Gains Tax Valuation

 Strategic Disposals and Tax Planning

-Timing of Disposals: To optimize CGT liabilities, consider the timing of asset sales.
-With the AEA set at £3,000 for individuals, planning disposals across multiple tax years can help in utilizing the allowance fully each year, thereby minimizing the overall CGT burden.
+Timing of Disposals: To optimise CGT liabilities, consider the timing of asset sales.
+With the AEA set at £3,000 for individuals, planning disposals across multiple tax years can help in utilising the allowance fully each year, thereby minimising the overall CGT burden.

 Changes to Relief and Exemptions